Cat-Women of the Moon

 Cat-Women of the Moon is a 1953 American Independent black-and-white three-dimensional science-fiction film, produced by Jack Rabin and Al Zimbalist, directed by Arthur Hilton, that stars Sonny Tufts, Victor Jory, and Marie Windsor.
-The film was released by Astor Pictures.
+The film was released on September 3, 1953 in Los Angeles by Astor Pictures.

 The musical score was composed by Academy Award–winner Elmer Bernstein, whose name is misspelled as "Bernstien" in the opening credits.
+The spider puppet effects were handled by Wah Chang, and Harry Thomas handled Make-up.
+Some moonscapes were done from Chesley Bonestell paintings.
+Special effects were by Jack Rabin and Al Zimbalist, and William Glasgow was Art Director.

-Cat-Women of the Moon was remade in 1958 as Missile to the Moon.
+Cat-Women of the Moon was remade in 1958 as Missile to the Moon by producer Richard Cunha.

 Plot

 Travelling in a spaceship equipped with wooden tables and chairs, a scientific expedition to the Moon encounters a race of cat-women, the last survivors of a two-million-year-old lunar civilization.
 Residing deep within a Moon cavern, the cat-women have managed to maintain not only the remnants of a breathable atmosphere and Earth-like gravity, but also a pair of gigantic Moon-spiders.
 The cat-women wear black unitards, have beehive hairstyles, and wear elaborate cosmetics.
 Realizing that their remaining atmosphere will soon be exhausted, the cat-women plan to steal the expedition's spaceship and return to Earth, where, in the words of the cat-women's leader, Alpha, "We will get their women under our power, and soon we will rule the whole world!"

 Through the use of their telepathic abilities, the cat-women have been subliminally controlling Helen Salinger, the mission navigator and only female member of the Earth expedition.
 Once on the Moon, the cat-women take control of Helen's mind, after which she leads the entire crew (clad in spacesuits and equipped with matches, cigarettes, and a gun) to the cat-women's cavern.
 Although unable to directly control male minds, the cat-women are able to influence the male crew through Helen, using their own superior intellectual abilities and feminine wiles.
 As explained to Helen by the cat-woman Beta, "Show us their weak points.
 We'll take care of the rest."